Overview

 enabled— whether interruption is allowed.mode—'adaptive'(recommended) or'vad'.falseInterruptionTimeout(seconds) — how long to wait before treating a brief noise as a false interruption.resumeFalseInterruption(boolean) — resume the cut-off response after a false interruption.minDelay/maxDelay(seconds) — bounds on the interruption response window.

 Word-boundary text replacements applied before TTS synthesis.
 Keys are matched case-insensitively as whole words.
-Use for acronyms and proper nouns the TTS mispronounces.Only effective on the cascaded path — realtime models bypass the TTS step entirely.
+Use for acronyms and proper nouns the TTS mispronounces.Cascaded path only.
+Setting

 { source, volume, probability } config, or an array (probabilistic mix).Built-in clips: 'office-ambience', 'keyboard-typing', 'keyboard-typing-2'.Output speech volume, 0–100.
 Applied as a per-frame multiplier.
 Omit to pass the TTS provider’s native level through unchanged.